-- Services that collect personal data:
+- Way that we collect personal data:

 - Your rights concerning this data

 - Who controls your personal data